DataDog/integrations-core/docs/dev/api_integration.md

 The process to build an API-based integration looks like the following:

-1. Once you've been accepted to the Datadog Partner Network, you will meet with the Datadog Technology Partner team to discuss your offering and use cases.
+1. Once you've been accepted to the [Datadog Partner Network][29], you will meet with the Datadog Technology Partner team to discuss your offering and use cases.
 2. Request a Datadog sandbox account for development.
 3. Begin development of your integration, which includes writing and hosting the integration code on your end as well as implementing the [OAuth protocol][28].
 4. Test your integration, as well as your OAuth client, in your Datadog sandbox account.